Some of the numbers presented in this website may not be the most recent available

-Globalshift.co.uk - copyright © 2009 to 2024; All rights reserved.
+Globalshift.co.uk - copyright © 2009 to 2025; All rights reserved

 The union with Norway was dissolved by the Treaty of Kiel in 1814 and Denmark inherited a colonial empire.
-In 1864 it was forced to cede Schleswig and Holstein to Prussia and from then on pursued a policy of neutrality with an export-led agricultural economy, introducing social reforms in the early 20th century that created the basis for the present welfare state.
+In 1864 it was forced to cede Schleswig and Holstein to Prussia and from then on pursued a policy of neutrality with an export-led agricultural economy, introducing social reforms in the early 20th Century that created the basis for the present welfare state.

-It was occupied by Germany during World War 2 but soon recovered and now has a highly developed mixed economy.
+The country was occupied by Germany during World War 2 but soon recovered and now has a highly developed mixed economy.

-Output has peaked, occurring in the years 2004 and 2006 respectively and continued decline is forecast with new small field developments unable to offset depletion in old fields.
+Production of oil from offshore waters of the Central North Sea began in 1972, followed by marketed gas production in 1984.
+Output peaked in the years 2004 and 2006 respectively and continued decline is forecast with new small field developments unable to offset depletion in old fields.

 However, a number of small discoveries in the 2000s could lead to a modest recovery, especially as offshore gas infrastructure is improved.
-There is no onshore production in Denmark although the country may have shale gas potential producible in the long term.
+The Tyra field facilities, through which much of Denmark’s gas and significant volumes of oil are processed, have been redeveloped due to subsidence of the facilities over the Chalk reservoir.

 Oil consumption has been declining since 1970 as a result of fuel substitution and conservation strategies.
 Meanwhile gas consumption has grown but is now flat as new means to generate electricity, especially wind, are being used.